RRG314/rge256/README.md

 ### **RGE256ex**
 Heavier ARX mixing using multiple rotation constants and tuned additive constants.
 Provides stronger diffusion and stable statistical behavior.
-Does not use a counter.
+Includes 64-bit counter for guaranteed minimum period of 2⁶⁴.
+**Algorithm design by Alexey L. Voskov** based on the original RGE256 concept.

 ### **RGE512ex**
 A 512-bit state (eight 64-bit words) with counter injection and cross-lane mixing.
 Strongest avalanche behavior and most uniform statistical profile.
 Intended for long-running simulations that benefit from a larger internal state.
+**Algorithm design by Alexey L. Voskov** based on the original RGE256 concept.

 ### **RGE256ctr**
 Counter-mode generator inspired by reduced-round ChaCha quarter-round flow.
 Uses six ARX rounds, a 64-bit counter, and feedforward output.
 Easy to parallelize and suitable for tensor and array generation.
 This is the **recommended default generator**.
+**Counter-mode architecture by Alexey L. Voskov**.

 ---